pluja/awesome-privacy/README.md

 * [Kodi](https://kodi.tv/) - It is an entertainment hub that brings all your digital media together into a beautiful and user friendly package.
 It is 100% free and open source, very customisable and runs on a wide variety of devices.
 * [Jellyfin](https://jellyfin.org/) - Jellyfin is the volunteer-built media solution that puts you in control of your media.
 Stream to any device from your own server, with no strings attached.
 * [OSMC](https://osmc.tv/) - OSMC is a free and open source media center built for the people, by the people.
+* [RaspberryCast](https://github.com/vincelwt/RaspberryCast) - Transform your Raspberry Pi into a streaming device.
+Cast videos from mobile devices or computers to your TV.

 ## Social Networks
 ### Instagram